Home Remodeling and Design Blog

 Ask about Design and Materials Options

 Your contractor should care about the details.
-If they only offer prefab options, that’s a red flag.
-Instead, look for someone who wants to bring your ideas to life—whether that’s French doors, radiant flooring, large skylights, or a glass roof.
+If they only offer prefab options, that's a red flag.
+Instead, look for someone who wants to bring your ideas to life—whether that's French doors, radiant flooring, large skylights, or a glass roof for more natural light.
+When furnishing your sunroom, choose fabrics and finishes that can withstand strong sunlight and resist fading.

 Get Multiple Quotes